-Carrog is Owain Glyndwr country, and it was said the village contained a building used as a prison by the great Welsh nationalist.
+Carrog is Owain Glyndwr country, and it was said the village contained a building used as a prison by the great Welsh leader.
 Presumably, this would have been used to retain such persons worth ransoming.
-Certainly, it was known locally as ‘Owain Glyndwr’s Prison House,’ which does rather adequately describe it, but another story claims Glyndwr himself was kept there, although it is difficult to credit the truth of that.
+Certainly, it was known locally as ‘Owain Glyndwr’s Prison House,’ or rather, 'Carchardy Owain Glyndwrdwy' which does rather adequately describe it, but another story claims Glyndwr himself was kept there, although it is difficult to credit the truth of that.

 Edward Lhuyd records a small settlement at the end of the 17th century, some 6 houses, which had increased to around a dozen or so by the middle of the 19th century.
 The arrival of the Ruabon to Barmouth railway brought greater settlement at the end of the 19th century.
 Lhuyd also mentions a holy well, Ffynnon Sanfraid, and places it a quarter of a mile above the church.
 It has been lost however, and there is no place name indication as to its whereabouts.

 For some years, Carrog was the last stop on the Llangollen Steam Railway.
 A return ticket bought, a fine couple of hours could be spent wandering around the village, lunching well in the local pub before catching the train back to Llangollen.
 All in all, a really rather fabulous way to spend a day.